 9) Pricing without understanding net income

-A business can look profitable and still be under-pricing.
+A business can look profitable and still be under-pricing when taxes and real costs are considered.

 What this causes